Forget About Culture Fit — Look for Culture Add

 Let me start with an illustration of how culture fit has gone awry.

-Some tech companies are known for their elaborate interview processes, which include the offbeat questions they ask to determine if a candidate is a good cultural fit.
+Some tech companies are known for their elaborate interview processes and recruitment tests, which include the offbeat questions they ask to determine if a candidate is a good cultural fit.
 For example, candidates might be asked during an interview what their favorite song is.

 If the candidate’s favorite jam is similar to or the same as the hiring manager’s, that candidate may be seen as a good cultural fit.
 However, if the candidate doesn’t have a favorite, the hiring manager might respond, “But everyone has a favorite song!”
 That’s bound to make the candidate feel uncomfortable.
 It certainly won’t give them a sense of belonging.
 Worse, if the candidate happens to mention, say, a hip-hop tune and the interviewer loathes hip-hop, the “not a cultural fit” card is probably going to be played.